TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 ---
 layout: post
-title:  "chromacity: Escaping the VM with newlines"
+title:  "chromacity: Escaping the VM with Newlines"
 ---

 Back in October 2018, I noticed an interesting [blogpost](<https://phoenhex.re/2018-07-27/better-slow-than-sorry>) by Niklas Baumstark about the *chromium* component of *VirtualBox* and decided to take a look at it as well.
 Within two weeks, I found and reported a dozen of bugs with which I could easily achieve a VM Escape.
 Unfortunately most of them were duplicates.